Taste Leitrim Winter Feast in Drumshanbo

 For all you gin lovers out there, Drumshanbo Gunpowder Irish Gin, will host a masterclass at 3pm.

-Joe Lowe, Head of Enterprise commented that Leitrim County Council and the Local Enterprise Office are delighted to be in a position to support the Harvest Feast Event through the REDZ Programme 2016 and hope to continue to support the event into 2018
+Joe Lowe, Head of Enterprise, commented that Leitrim County Council and the Local Enterprise Office are delighted to be in a position to support the Winter Feast Event through the REDZ Programme 2016 and hope to continue to support the event into 2018

 Full details of the Taste Leitrim Winter Feast are available on www.facebook.com/tasteleitrim